gree/aws_ro/README.md

 Wrapper class of AWS Resource objects to enable to access properties more easily, more ruby-likely.

+The targets of this library are small and medium scale AWS systems.

 Now supported only `Aws::EC2` and `Aws::ElasticLoadBalancing`.

 ## Installation